fooheads/pipeline/README.md

 * [x] Restructure internal context
 * [x] Make better example with sql and http
 * [x] Fake sql and http in test
+* [x] allow both simple and qualified keywords as input paths
+* [ ] allow both simple and qualified keywords as output path
 * [ ] Add missing accessors
 * [ ] add pipeline binding and get-binding accessor
 * [ ] add step binding and get-step-binding and a second optional argument to get-binding